sysblok/sysblokbot/README.md

 - Create `config_override.json` in the same directory and put sensitive tokens there (you can copypaste from `config.json` first).
 Do not push `config_override.json` to the repo!
 - `pip install -e .`
 - `pip install -r requirements.txt`
+- If your workstation is located countries where Telegram servers are restricted by internet providers (e.g. Russia): install and run any VPN service
 - `python3 app.py`

 ## How to run pre-checks locally